avachen1/cos333_submit/submission_directory/README.md

 Usage
 -----

-    Register for a club account at http://
+    Register for a club account at www.princeton-mealxchange.com/accounts/register.
+Log in at www.princeton-mealxchange.com/accounts/login.
+Found out more about our webapp at www.princeton-mealxchange.com/about.

 Features
 --------